EmilyW2310/crispy-springrolls/README.md

 # crispy-springrolls
-A gaming universe specifically about Oscar and Emily Also featuring everyone else
+A gaming universe specifically about Oscar and Emily... which also features everyone else.